telerik/kendo-ui-core/docs/web/treelist/how-to/show-a-checkbox-column.md

 ---
-title: Show a checkbox column
+title: Show Checkbox Column
-page_title: Show a checkbox column
+page_title: Show Checkbox Column | Kendo UI TreeList Widget
-description: Show a checkbox column
+description: "Learn how to show a checkbox column bound to the item model in a Kendo UI TreeList widget."
+slug: howto_showcheckboxcolumn_treelist
 ---

-# Show a checkbox column
+# Show Checkbox Column

-The example below demonstrates how to show a checkbox column bound to the item model.
+The example below demonstrates how to show a checkbox column bound to the item model in a Kendo UI TreeList widget.

-#### Example:
+###### Example

 ```html
   <div id="treelist"></div>